Skip to Main Navigation | Skip to Content

 The Library 1600 course uses Jenkins, S. (2012).
 Information literacy for undergraduates (4th ed. eBook).
 Dubuque, IA: Kendall/Hunt-Great River Technology and classroom discussion, in-class worksheets, and homework to meet the course objective, "Distinguish between legal/ethical and illegal/unethical uses of information."
 Students learn about the plagiarism, copyright, and fair use, about the ethics of copying and pasting material from the Internet into one's own work, and about in-text citations and references.
 In the revised General Education program scheduled to launch in the fall of 2014, a third General Education course in the managing information category, LIB 1010 (Truth, Lies and Information) will be offered.

 The Writing Center offers special presentations on plagiarism throughout the year and provides handouts on the same subject.

 Information about academic integrity and plagiarism is also provided in other courses, including those taken at an advanced level, such as capstones, research courses, directed studies, and independent studies.
 An examination of a sample of capstone course syllabi showed that most syllabi contained a reference to academic integrity or academic honesty, while others made no mention of it.
-An examination of the section of the Faculty Guide dealing with syllabi revealed no requirement on the part of faculty to include a direct statement regarding integrity, plagiarism, or ethical use of information.
+An examination of the section of the Academic Policy and Procedure dealing with syllabi revealed no requirement on the part of faculty to include a direct statement regarding integrity, plagiarism, or ethical use of information.

 These findings suggest that, although UCM does provide guidance in the ethical use of information resources through composition courses and through many capstone courses, there is variation in articulated expectations.
 When concerns do arise about students' ethical use of information resources at the University, responsibility for addressing them is shared by academic units and student services units.